 "We stand for all contract and precarious workers," Dias told the rally.

 The TD Centre is owned by Cadillac Fairview, which also owns the Waterfront and Pacific Centre buildings in Vancouver, where 150 cleaners are being thrown out of work today in favour of a cheaper contractor.

 The cleaners - members of Unifor Local 3000 - make $12.50 an hour, and are losing their jobs to a contractor paying as little as $10.50 an hour, with few benefits.
 A living wage in Vancouver has been pegged at $19.92 an hour, according to a recent report by the Canadian Centre for Policy Alternatives.

-The cleaners and supporters also rallied outside Cadillac Fairview's corporate offices in Vancouver today demanding that the company reverse its decision.
+The cleaners and supporters also planned a noon rally outside Cadillac Fairview's corporate offices in Vancouver today demanding that the company reverse its decision.

 "Cadillac Fairview can afford to pay these workers a living wage," said BC Area Director Gavin McGarrigle, noting that the company reported a $1-billion profit last year.

 Rallies were also held outside Cadillac Fairview buildings in Calgary (Chinook Centre), Winnipeg (Polo Park Shopping Centre), Ottawa (234 Laurier Ave.
 West) and Kitchener (Fairview Park Mall).

 Beyond the rallies, Cadillac Fairview is facing other pressure to treat the cleaners fairly.
 In a letter to Dias, Ontario Teachers' Federation President Julie Pauletig pledged to work with the powerful Ontario Teachers' Pension Plan, which owns shares in Cadillac Fairview, to push the company to pay its cleaners a living wage.

 "We are all troubled by the diminishing wages for workers that are already the lowest paid," Pauletig wrote.